JcbbehJdh/FancyDuck-toolkit/README.md

 What is this tool?
 This tool is for penetracing testers or just for fun it has facebook cracking ,twitter hacking,ddos and a decrypter and encrypter tool.
-It also has a bruteforcessh tool :)
+It also has a bruteforcessh tool and zip file cracker

 you can support me through bitcoin : 12ND8pgj7WGGq6SUu9nwDbsmD6qT2D14E3